 The industry is more flexible than ever before, which allows consumers to make the adjustments they need to get the retirement income they desire.

-Whilst the benefits to combining your pensions is clear, there might be times when you’re better keeping your pots separated.
-If you’re unsure, please get independent financial advice.
+While the benefits to combining your pensions is clear, there might be times when you’re better keeping your pots separated.
+If you’re unsure, we recommend seeking independent financial advice.

 You may lose employer contributions